tamran/Team-Hydra-II/README.md

 # Team-Hydra-II

-## To access the currently live version of the server
+## To access the currently live version of the app
 [Click Here!](https://team-hydra-ii.herokuapp.com/)

 ## To setup the Express Server on a local machine